-Imperfect competition (as opposed to perfect competition) is a competitive market situation in which there are many sellers, each of whom has a relatively small market share, offering dissimilar goods.
-Firms have some control—but not necessarily absolute control—over price, by such techniques as differentiating products and limiting supply.
-Monopoly, oligopoly, monopolistic competition, monopsony, and oligopsony are examples of imperfect competition.
+Imperfect competition exists when there are many sellers, each of whom has a relatively small market share, offering dissimilar goods.
+Firms have some control—but not necessarily absolute control—over price, through such techniques as differentiating products and limiting supply.
+There are several types of imperfect competition:

-- American Marketing Association.
-AMA Dictionary.
+- American Marketing Association, AMA Dictionary.